brandonhenness/Active-Directory-Domain-Management-PowerShell-Scripts/README.md

 - Collecting hardware or network information (MAC addresses, IPs, etc.).
 - Retrieving or updating user and computer objects in AD.
 - Inventorying domain-joined machines, performing connectivity checks, or mass updates.
+- **Creating computer objects from CSV input while automatically applying domain join permissions.**

 Scripts in this repo can be used independently or chained together, depending on your workflow.